umarhassan-mitodl/21l.016-spring-2009/content/pages/readings/_index.md

 Marvell, A. "An Horatian Ode upon Cromwell's Return from Ireland." ({{% resource_link "0454a411-6e7f-2b2f-6431-28893f30290b" "PDF" %}})

 Butler, Martin.
 "The Condition of the Theatre in 1642."
 Chapter 18 in *The Cambridge History of British Theatre.
 Vol. 1, Origins to 1660*.
 Edited by Jane Milling and Peter Thomson.
 New York, NY: Cambridge University Press, 2004.
-ISBN: 9780521650403. \[[Preview](http://books.google.com/books?id=0_cGBwAAQBAJ&pg=PA439=onepage) in Google Books\]
+ISBN: 9780521650403. \[{{% resource_link "4fb63bad-28c5-4bac-aa84-51b61bf8ccd2" "Preview" %}} in Google Books\]

 Hill, Christopher.
 "Religion and Ideas."
 Chapter 10 in *The Century of Revolution, 1603-1714*.
 New York, NY: W.W.
 Norton, 1982, pp. 139-160.
 ISBN: 9780393300161.